 before going up the ramp to the substage.

-Program Hooders are only needed for the graduate ceremony, not the undergraduate ceremonies.
-Program Hooders should arrive at least 30 minutes before the ceremony start time and check in at the Registrar's Office volunteer table at the east end of the arena.
-After checking in, please proceed to the line-up area for your college.
-You will be the first person to lead in your program's degree candidates.
+Program Hooders are only needed for the graduate ceremonies, not the undergraduate ceremonies.
+Program Hooders should arrive at least 60 minutes before the ceremony start time and check in at the Registrar's Office volunteer table at the east end of the arena.
+For the December 2021 ceremonies, there will be no student line-up in the hallways of the Multi.
+Students are being asked to get to their seat upon arrival to aid with social distancing.
+After checking in, please proceed the seating section for your college/academic program and assist students to their seats.
+Please bring your own mask.
+Masks must be worn at all times.
+(Masking requirements will be re-evaluated by Dr. Best closer to the ceremony dates.)

 Each academic program will have 1 program hooder.
 (Please only one to keep the line moving!)
-This faculty member will line up with the students at least 30 minutes before the start of the ceremony.
+This faculty member will sit with the students during the ceremony and your seat will be marked with your name.
 Make sure that all students have their name card and that they are carrying (not wearing) their hoods.
-Make sure that your students proceed into the arena in a single file line and are seated on the same side of the center aisle.

 and walk past the stationary hooder.
 You will then assist with the hooding of your students, facing the student.
 After